esherm/geneTherapyPatientReportMaker/README.md

 #### geneTherapyPatientReportMaker
-For a specific patient, report integration near oncogenes and potentially expanded clones across cell types and multiple time points
+For a specific patient, report integration near oncogenes and potentially expanded clones across cell types and multiple time points.
+Abundance by default is based on unique fragment length.

 #### Input
 A csv file such as `sampleName_GTSP.csv` to describe the replicates and the samples.